JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/The_Service_Motive_Emerging.md

 In _The Urantia Book_ the process of empowerment is often depicted as a requisite in the ministry of Jesus.
 From 159:3.3 (Jesus is speaking):

 > It is the purpose of this gospel to restore self-respect to those who have lost it and to restrain it in those who have it....
-Forget not that I will stop at nothing to restore selfrespect to those who have lost it, and who really desire to regain it.
-[UB 159:3.3](/en/The_Urantia_Book/159#p3_3)
+Forget not that I will stop at nothing to restore selfrespect to those who have lost it, and who really desire to regain it. <a id="a132_254"></a>[UB 159:3.3](/en/The_Urantia_Book/159#p3_3)

 The concept of empowerment through self-esteem enhancement is being adopted and urgently taught by leaders who are influential and respected in the business world.
 Note this comment from the pages of _Horizontal Management_ [^3] :